JessRudder/tripmaster-itinerary/src/prd.md

 - **Purpose**: Eliminates manual research and planning burden
 - **Success Criteria**: Generated plans are specific, actionable, and appropriately themed

-### Intelligent Photo Galleries
+### Intelligent Photo Integration (Unsplash API)
-- **Functionality**: AI-curated destination imagery that appears only when relevant to the specific location and activity
+- **Functionality**: AI-powered photo discovery using Unsplash API with location-specific search terms and relevance filtering
-- **Purpose**: Provides authentic visual inspiration without irrelevant stock photos
+- **Purpose**: Provides authentic, high-quality travel photography that enhances trip visualization and inspiration
-- **Success Criteria**: Photos are location-appropriate or galleries are hidden entirely
+- **Success Criteria**: Photos are location-specific, high-quality, and only shown when relevant to the destination/activity

 ### Smart Photo Filtering
 - **Functionality**: AI analyzes each activity to determine if relevant photos exist before displaying galleries